cdavidson825/TextAnalyzer/README.md

 The current Analysers are:
 * IdentityAnalyzer: Returns the input text unchanged.
 * SummaryAnalyzer: Counts characters and words from input text.
-* MoneyWordAnalyzer: Identifies words in which the characters (case-insensitive) add up to 100, given A=1,B=2,...Z=26 (some sample dollar words include: pumpkin, chimpanzee, telephone)
+* DollarWordAnalyzer: Identifies words in which the characters (case-insensitive) add up to 100 ($1.00), given A=1,B=2,...Z=26 (some sample dollar words include: pumpkin, chimpanzee, telephone)

 Additional notes can be found [here](docs/notes.md)

 ##Pre-reqs:
 * Java 8
 * Maven 3.x
-* (optional) Browser plugin to post to web services (e.g. poster).
-This app supports GET, so you don't actually need this...

 ##To Build the software:
 mvn